jsiek/abstract-binding-trees/README.md

 Each element of `Args` is an argument, defined by the `Arg` data type.
 It is parameterized by a number that says how many variable bindings come into scope.
 The `bind` constructor represents a variable binding and decrements the number.
-The `ast` constructor is allowed with the count reaches `0` and contains the abstract binding tree for the child.
+The `ast` constructor is allowed when the count reaches `0` and contains the abstract binding tree for the child.